-Blueberry Lemon Cheesecake Squares are creamy, sweet and tart.
-With a delicious cheesecake base, you can make them with fresh or frozen blueberries.
-You can make these cheesecake bars any time of the year!
+Blueberry Lemon Cheesecake Squares are creamy, sweet and tart, with a delicious cheesecake filling.
+You can make them with fresh or frozen blueberries.
+You can make these Lemon Blueberry Cheesecake Bars any time of the year!

 Blueberry Lemon Cheesecake Squares